-The main means of the Instructor's announcements to students will be in class and through EMAIL to the student's UF email address.
+The main means of the Instructor's announcements to students will be through EMAIL to your UF email address.
 Students may opt to forward this email account to their personal email address, and can contact Computer Services if they need assistance in doing so.
-Students are expected to read and be aware of all class and email announcements.
-There are no allowances for students who are absent or fail to read their email announcements or whose inboxes are full at the time an announcement is sent.
+Students are expected to read and be aware of all email announcements.
+There are no allowances for students who fail to read their email announcements or whose inboxes are full at the time an announcement is sent.